 Category: Philosophy

 Ten generations after Adam, the Earth was corrupt, filled with violence.
 Evil spread more than ever.
 Humankind believed in idols who were busy building their fortune; religion was deviated and truth was twisted.
 Wanting to stop this dark course, God chose a righteous man, Noah, to guide people to the right path.
 Noah called people to partake in true knowledge, and warned them against the coming evil.
 A few among them heeded, while others did not want to believe that Noah was the messenger of God who spoke the truth.
-They mocked him and even tried persecute him.
-God saw …
+They mocked him and even tried to persecute him.
+God …

 “When you die, you actually know you are dead because your consciousness continues to exist …” says Sam Parnia, director of the first critical care and resuscitation research lab in the world at New York’s NYU Langone Medical Center.
 Known with his AWARE research, his lab has been studying hundreds of people who had Near-Death Experience (NDE) – who were clinically dead but were brought back to life by resuscitation after a cardiac arrest.
 The time lapse in-between actual death and coming back to life varied in each case from a few seconds to more than 20 minutes . …